cbednarski/smartpi/README.md

 1. Run `smartpi-setup.sh` to install and configure your raspberry pi as an iPXE boot server.
 2. Run `smartpi-update.sh` to download the latest version of SmartOS.
 3. PXE boot your server.
 This is easiest via IPMI or a similar remote management feature.

+## Notes

+The rpi built-in networking is 100mbit.
+On a wired LAN connection, transferring the SmartOS boot files will take around 30 seconds.